sqlitebrowser/go-dbhub/README.md

 A Go library for accessing and using SQLite databases stored remotely on DBHub.io

-*This is an early stage work in progress*

 ### What works now

 * (Experimental) Upload, delete, and list your "Live" databases